![]() |

 Will my daughter be eating at Day Camp?

-Snacks are a huge part of the day so we ask each girl to bring two filling afternoon snacks for herself.
-Snacks should be clearly labeled with her name.
+Snacks are a huge part of the day so we ask each girl to bring a filling afternoon snack for herself.
+Her snack should be clearly labeled with her name.

 Each girl must also bring her own dinner each day.
 Food should be packed in an insulated lunch box with appropriate ice packs to help keep her food cold.
 Her name and patrol number should be clearly marked on her lunch box.